-If not, the level of investment in your website may not provide the ROI that you are looking for.
+If not, the level of investment in your website may not provide the ROI that you’re looking for.

 Great branding is an investment

-When designing websites we are often asked to make them ‘future-proof’, meaning the website should have longevity.
+When designing websites we’re often asked to make them ‘future-proof’, meaning the website should have longevity.
 After all, our clients are investing a lot of money with us, so the site shouldn’t require any major changes for some time.

 Think of redesigning your logo as placing a similar investment in the overall longevity of your company.
 Prolonging the life of your brand and staying relevant in an increasingly competitive marketplace.

 We have worked with many clients to improve their branding.
 Creating new, modern logo designs which effectively communicate who they are, what they do and, crucially, set them apart from their competitors.
-Examples include Caranday Electrics, Amitruck, Purlos and Paradise Pines.
+Examples include Caranday Electrics, Amitruck, Purlos, Paradise Pines and most recently Perseus Goods.

 Be it a full logo redesign or just a subtle refresh, we can help breathe new life into your brand.

 Great Branding: Further Reading

 Thanks for taking the time to read the above article.
 We certainly hope you found it useful.